Skip to product information

 Blue Liveaboard

-Yes, the Blue Liveaboard is suitable for non-divers, with activities such as snorkelling.
+The Blue Liveaboard is suitable for non-divers, with activities such as snorkelling.
 These keep everyone involved between dives and make the trip enjoyable for partners or friends who prefer to stay above the surface.
 In addition, Snorkel gear is available on the Blue Liveaboard, perfect for relaxed reef time between dives and for non-divers to join in the water.

-Other Activities FAQs for the Blue Liveaboard
+Non-Dive Companion FAQs for the Blue Liveaboard

 Are kayaks available on the Blue Liveaboard?